Orange County, New York: History

 Orange County was officially established on November 1, 1683, when the Province of New York was divided into twelve counties.
 Each of these was named to honor a member of the British royal family, and Orange County took its name from the Prince of Orange, who subsequently became King William III of England.
 As originally defined, Orange County included only the southern part of its present-day territory, plus all of present-day Rockland County further south.
-The northern part of the present-day county, beyond Moodna Creek, was then a part of neighbouring Ulster County.
+The northern part of the present-day county, beyond Moodna Creek, was then a part of neighboring Ulster County.

 At that date, the only European inhabitants of the area were a handful of Dutch colonists in present-day Rockland County, and the area of modern Orange County was entirely occupied by the native Munsee people.
 Due to its relatively small population, the original Orange County was not fully independent and was administered by New York County.

 The first European settlers in the area of the present-day county arrived in 1685.
 They were a party of around twenty-five families from Scotland, led by David Toshach, the Laird of Monzievaird, and his brother-in-law Major Patrick McGregor, a former officer of the French Army.
 They settled in the Hudson Highlands at the place where the Moodna Creek enters the Hudson River, now known as New Windsor.
 In 1709, a group of German Palatine refugees settled at Newburgh.
 They were Protestants from a part of Germany along the Rhine that had suffered during the religious wars.
 Queen Anne's government arranged for passage from England of nearly 3,000 Palatines in ten ships.
 Many were settled along the Hudson River in work camps on property belonging to Robert Livingston.
 In 1712, a 16-year-old indentured servant named Sarah Wells from Manhattan led a small party of three Munsee men and three hired carpenters into the undeveloped interior of the county and created the first settlement in the Town of Goshen on the Otter Kill.
 She was falsely promised by her master Christopher Denne 100 acres bounty for taking on the dangerous mission to make a land claim for him.
 He never gave her the land.
 But, she did fall in love and married Irish immigrant William Bull there in 1718 and they had 12 children and built the Bull Stone House.
 In 1716, the first known Black woman resident was recorded in Orange County.
 Her name was Mercy and she was enslaved by Christopher Denne at his settlement on the Otter Kill.
 Additional immigrants came from Ireland; they were of Scots and English descent who had been settled as planters there.